-Figure 1E-3.14 shows the 2021 TCAC/HCD education domain score in Fresno.
+Figure 1E-3.15 shows the 2021 TCAC/HCD education domain score in Fresno.
 Access to proficient schools among block groups varies significantly throughout the city.
-Block groups in north Fresno, which have higher proportions of white residents, have the highest school proficiency index scores (>75).
-School proficiency index scores are lowest in the southern and western portions of the city, areas in which Hispanic and Black/African American residents generally reside.
+Clovis Unified School District and Central Unified School District are performing best as indicated in this map.
+Block groups in north Fresno, which have higher proportions of white residents, have the highest school proficiency index scores (greater than .75).
+Despite the presence of CSU Fresno and University High School, a top 100 school by U.S. News and the highest ranked high school in Fresno, census tracts surrounding the CSU Fresno campus scored between 0.25 and 0.5 indicating less positive education outcomes.
+The area is classified as a racially concentrated area of poverty, and as described above and shown in Table 1E-3.4, student poverty rates are a determining variable in measuring educational opportunity and outcomes.
+School proficiency index scores are lowest in the southern and western portions of the city, areas in which Hispanic and Black or African American residents generally reside, and within Fresno Unified and Washington Union school districts.